 - Provision of services to you via MenuCal, SafetyNet and Notifications

 Disclosure of Your Information

 We will not use your personal information or data for a purpose other than the purposes for which you supplied it, and will not disclose it to any other person or organisation unless:

 - The information is necessary to facilitate answering of a query or specific request, which you have made

-- We are required by law to do so; or
+- We are required by law to do so

-- There are reasonable grounds to believe that disclosure is necessary to prevent a threat to life or health; or
+- There are reasonable grounds to believe that disclosure is necessary to prevent a threat to life or health

-- That person or organisation is an agent or contractor providing a service to FSAI, who will be required to maintain the same or similar privacy principles as specified in privacy legislation; or
+- That person or organisation is an agent or contractor providing a service to FSAI, who will be required to maintain the same or similar privacy principles as specified in privacy legislation

 - You have given us consent to do so.

 We will take all reasonable steps to ensure that all personal data we process is complete, up-to-date and stored in a secure environment accessed only by authorised persons.